ALoweNavitas/upe_survey/README.md

 | w/c 14 Mar | Revised survey to be prepared following recommendations from colleges | Not started :orange_circle:
 | April | Identify a trial college | Not started :orange_circle:

-## Package Requirements

-Refer to ```requirements.txt``` for the packages and versions used in this script.
-The code was created in a virtual environment and tested with the noted versions.

-Use ```pip install -r requirements.txt``` to install packages and versions, if they are not already installed in your packages.

-An additional script file is used in ```upe_survey_download.py```. ```update_survey.py``` is imported to allow the extraction of survey data and details as JSON files.
-## SurveyMonkey API Usage

- This script uses the SurveyMonkey API to return responses from surveys.
-The API is REST-based, employs OAuth 2.0, and returns responses in JSON.

- More information on the SurveyMonkey can be found in the [documentation files.](https://developer.surveymonkey.com/api/v3/#SurveyMonkey-Api)